MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/bool.md

 ## `bool` literals

-To specify a bool literal, use the following syntax:
+To specify a bool literal, use one of the following syntax options:

 * `true` or `bool(true)` to represent trueness
 * `false` or `bool(false)` to represent falsehood